48° 38′ N, 01° 30′ W

 By Car

 Cars are not allowed on the island itself, so you will need to park in a designated parking lot.
-These parking lots are for cars, campervans and motorbikes (P5, P6, P7bis, P10, P11, P12, P13).
-You can find all current parking prices here.
+These parking lots are for cars, campervans, and motorbikes (P5, P6, P7bis, P10, P11, P12, P13).
+You can find all the current parking prices here.

 From here you can either take the free shuttle (the ‘Passeur’) or you can go by foot over the bridge.